monolayer/monorepo/packages/workloads/docs/guide/bucket.md

 See [examples](#examples).

-Each workload has the `MONO_AWS_ENDPOINT_URL` environment variable name associated with it to hold the endpoint url to connect to development and test environments.
+Each workload has the `ML_AWS_ENDPOINT_URL` environment variable name associated with it to hold the endpoint url to connect to development and test environments.

 ## Client